thomaslprr/MasterInfoDashboard/README.md

 • CSS

-Leaving a star on this project will encourage me a lot.
+ ⭐ **Leaving a star on this project will encourage me a lot** ⭐

 For any problem do not hesitate to open an issue.

 **Pull requests are welcome**